Football clubs

 1894 - 1909 / 1933 - 2017

-The club reformed in 1933 and won Division One of the Hastings League the second season after their return, earning promotion to the East Sussex League.
-The side remained in the league until the outbreak of World War Two.
-The club reformed following the year and spent many years in the East Sussex League.
-The club was inactive for a period during the 2000s, but the Stones were revived following a name change from Guestling FC in 2013.
-The side reached the East Sussex Premier before withdrawing from the league before the commencement of the 2017-18 season.
+The club reformed in 1933 and won Division One of the Hastings League in their second season back, earning promotion to the East Sussex League.
+They remained in the league until the outbreak of the Second World War.
+After reforming again following the war, the club spent many years competing in the East Sussex League.

 Ore & Clive Vale